 Cedric Hurst is Principal and founder at Spantree.
 He spends a lot of time thinking about how to apply cutting-edge open source solutions to business and everyday problems.
 Before starting Spantree, he had a stint at IBM as an open source evangelist.
 He also founded a startup to create secure wireless networks in the early 2000s.
 He loves working with Groovy, Elasticsearch, rules engines, and devops tools.
 In his spare time, Cedric also speaks at technical meetups, makes music and mentors students.
 If he wasn't building software for a living, his fallback career is to become a record store clerk.

-As Spantree's Operations Manager, Liz ensures our engineers have the ideal environment in which to innovate for our clients, and that our clients have a seamless experience while working with Spantree.
+As Spantree's Director of Operations, Liz ensures our engineers have the ideal environment in which to innovate for our clients, and that our clients have a seamless experience while working with Spantree.
 Liz joins Spantree from the Chicago office of the Network for Teaching Entrepreneurship (NFTE), an international nonprofit that engages young people in school by teaching them the fundamentals of business and entrepreneurship.
 In her free time, Liz enjoys cooking, binge watching the latest Netflix original series, and finding the best bowl of ramen in Chicago (follow along on ramenadventure.tumblr.com).

 Roberto Guerra is a developer living in the Caribbean.
 He likes to volunteer code to NGOs targeting under-represented communities.
 In his spare time, he likes to read fantasy books, goof around with his three dogs and try to make his girlfriend happy.